-- The second type of Digital Signature are used where data compromisation risks are moderate.
-Electronic filling of tax documents, income tax returns files and GST returns files are few examples.
+- The second type of Digital Signature is used where data compromisation risks are moderate.
+Electronic filing of tax documents, income tax returns files and GST returns files are a few examples.

-- The third type of Digital Signature are used where data risks are very high.
-It is used for e-auctions, e-tendering, e-ticketing, court fillings etc. It requires a person or organisations to present in front of a certifying authority to provide their identity before signing.
-Example – Aadhar, Banking, Patent & Trade mark etc.
+- The third type of Digital Signature is used where data risks are very high.
+It is used for e-auctions, e-tendering, e-ticketing, court fillings etc. It requires a person or organisation to present in front of a certifying authority to provide their identity before signing.
+Examples – Aadhar, Banking, Patent & Trademark etc.

 Benefits of Digital Signatures